heinzan/heinzan.github.io/README.md

 ## 👩🏼‍🎓 Education

 **Bachelor of Computer Science** <br>
-[University of Computer Studies Yangon]
+University Of Computer Studies, Yangon.

 **Diploma in Java** <br>
 [India Myanmar Center for enhancement of IT skills.
 IMCEITS,Yangon ](https://ictresearch.edu.mm/imceits/)